How to reverse a range in Python

 - The

-itertools.count(start, -1)function creates an infinite iterator that starts at10and counts down. itertools.takewhile()then pulls items from that iterator only as long as the condition—defined by thelambdafunction—is true.
-The sequence stops once a number is no longer greater than5.
+itertools.count(start, -1)function generates an infinite sequence that starts at10and counts down. itertools.takewhile()then takes items from that sequence only as long as the condition—defined by thelambdafunctionx > stop—remains true.

 Creating a custom reverse range function